FPGA-MAFIA/fpga_mafia/README.md

 ## Current Development Status:
 This project is currently a work in progress (WIP).
 We are in the process of enabling and integrating individual IPs.
-Working diligently to deliver a fully functional fabric by March 1, 2024.
+Working diligently to deliver a fully functional fabric by May 1, 2024.
 Stay tuned for updates!

 # FPGA Multi-Agent FabrIc Architecture (MAFIA)